 A Word Of Caution

 It’s best to aim to be as clear and concise as possible.
-Your message has to be delivered in the simplest language which is capable of doing the job.
+Your message has to be delivered in the simplest language, which is what the job requires.
 Now is definitely not the time to experiment with your inner Milton.
 Yes, style is important, but the substance is what truly turns prospects into customers.

 Remember that your value proposition is probably the first part (and perhaps the only part) of your website that a visit reads, so you want it to answer your prospect’s main questions as quickly as you can.